Written by Mal Webb

 It's all of its harmonics too

-But you don't hear them as notes, just as tone colour or timbre
+But you don't hear them as notes, just as tone-colour or timbre

-But if you shape your mouth so the air inside resonates at the
+But if you shape your mouth so the air inside resonates at the frequency of one of those harmonics, it'll amplify it

-So you can hear it as a note, come on, try it.
+So, you can hear it as a note, come on, try it

-Sing "Wow" really slowly... then Ngoo Ngaw Nga Ngaw Ngoo...
+Like, Ngoo Ngaw Nga Ngaw Ngoo...

-Listen for the bugle in your mouth.
+Yeah, listen for the bugle in your mouth

 Then push the back of your tongue back into your throat